mj1618/stormpath-client-api-guide/source/configuration.rst

 Configuring the Client API
 ****************************

-While the recommended way to configure the behavior of your Application's Client API is via the Stormpath Admin Console (jakub.todo), the full configuration information can be retrieved via REST.
+While the recommended way to configure the behavior of your Application's Client API is via the Stormpath Admin Console (jakub.todo), the full configuration information can be retrieved and updated via REST.

 **webConfig URL**